How to Get Kids to Sleep in the Warm Summer Months

 Especially with newly potty-trained young children, it may be tempting to hold back on drinks in the evening.
 However, on warm nights, kids need to be hydrated or you’ll be treated to a 1000 interruptions of ‘I’m thirsty’.
-Encourage a good drink in the late afternoon, perhaps an ice pop after dinner, and then make sure your child has a sippy cup or water bottle available for the night.
+Encourage a good drink in the late afternoon, perhaps an ice lolly after dinner, and then make sure your child has a sippy cup or water bottle available for the night.

 Keep It Dark

 This is where many parents come a cropper during summer bedtimes.
-How do you encourage a young child to sleep when the world is still awake, and shouting about it in all sunshiney glory?
+How do you encourage a young child to sleep when the world is still awake and shouting about it in all its sunshiney glory?
 This is further exacerbated as night time is the best time to open the windows and get some cooler air in.